Studying for a PhD with the EPSRC CDT in Aerosol Science:

 25. What mentoring will I receive?

 You will receive mentoring from your PhD project supervisor, the academic co-supervisor who will host your Thematic Broadening Sabbatical, and an industrial partner, giving you a perspective on aerosol science outside academia.
 During the year 1 training at the University of Bristol you will also have regular meetings with your Bristol personal tutor.
-During Year 2 or 3, you will have the opportunity to go on placement to work with an industrial partner or to work in an overseas academic research laboratory.
+During Year 2 or 3, you will have the opportunity to go on placement to work with an industrial / public sector partner or to work in an overseas academic research laboratory.

 26. Will I get an opportunity to meet with industry and potential employers?